momo-trip/momo-trip.github.io/content/authors/admin/_index.md

 ---
 I am a PhD student at The University of Tokyo, mainly advised by Prof. Takahiro Shinagawa and Prof. Yinzhi Cao (Johns Hopkins University).
-My research interest is at the intersection of prompt engineering and automation of coding tasks.
+My research focuses on leveraging large language models for software engineering tasks, particularly in context engineering and automated code translation.

 # Interests
-  - Large Language Models
   - Context Engineering
   - Agentic Scheme
   - C-to-Rust Translation